apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `fs.azure.enable.metric.collection`: This configuration provides an option to specify whether we want to push the metrics or not.
 By default, this config will be set to false.

+`fs.azure.metric.uri`: This configuration provides the uri in the format of containername@accountname.dfs.core.windows.net.
+This should be a part of the config in order to prevent extra calls to create the filesystem.
+We use an existing filsystem to push the metrics.

 ## <a name="troubleshooting"></a> Troubleshooting

 The problems associated with the connector usually come down to, in order